 Even if you aren’t getting married at the villa or haven’t hired the villa for your wedding reception you can still visit it and buy a ticket to enter its grounds and benefit from the many photographic opportunities on offer.
 There are some conditions to be aware of; for instance, if there’s another event taking place they won’t let you in and there are opening and closing times so it is a good idea to check these beforehand.
 It takes about a 10-minute walk to get there and you don’t want to arrive to find you can’t get in.

-Amalfi Coast weddings are very popular for obvious reasons.
 This Villa Cimbrone wedding covers three of the most important wedding venues in Ravello and has been brilliantly organized by Ravello Events.
 The groom is getting ready at Villa Cimbrone but the bride is getting ready at the other end of town at Hotel Caruso.
 The Belmond Caruso is another exceptional wedding venue.
 Many couples choose to have a Hotel Caruso wedding in Ravello.
-The bride and groom will meet in the centre of Ravello for their wedding in the Duomo di Ravello.
+The bride and groom will meet in the center of Ravello for their wedding in the Duomo di Ravello.
 This is the church in the main square of Ravello.

 I start the day by walking to Villa Cimbrone.
 The groom and his best men are getting ready and are about to put on their Tom Ford Tuxedos.
 After a few photos of Villa Cimbrone, I photograph the guys getting ready.
 They are in high spirits and everyone is very excited for the festivities to come.
 Once I finish I walk over to the Belmond Caruso.
 This is about a 10-minute walk and is quite tiring as there are many steps.